goauthentik/authentik/website/integrations/services/immich/index.md

 The following placeholders will be used:

--   `immich.company` is the FQDN of the Immich install.
--   `192.168.0.2:2283` is the local IP address & port of the Immich install.
+-   `https://immich.company` is the URL used to access the Immich instance.
 -   `authentik.company` is the FQDN of the authentik install.

 ## authentik Configuration